 Since our inception we have been focusing on reliable methods of delivering drugs and therapeutic devices through the blood brain barrier to where they will do most good.
 Together with our sister organisation, Wobbly Williams, we stage spectacular and very different events to raise the money required to advance the research that we believe will make the difference.

 Bryn Williams set up Funding Neuro as the registered charity to which people can donate after he was diagnosed with Parkinson’s Disease aged 36.
 To read Bryn’s story and the history of the charity, which started with Wobbly Williams, please click here.

-Daisy Brooks is 6.
-On 3rd May 2014 her family were given the devastating news that Daisy was suffering from a DIPG brain stem tumour and that she would quite soon begin to slip away.
+On 3rd May 2014 Daisy’s family were given the devastating news that she was suffering from a DIPG brain stem tumour and that she would quite soon begin to slip away.

-We are now raising funds to support the experimental trial that Daisy is part of, and to advance the development of drugs that could cure this terrible condition, giving hope to Daisy and children like her.
+We are now raising funds to support the experimental trial that Daisy was part of, and to advance the development of drugs that could cure this terrible condition, giving hope to children like Daisy.

 Daisy was the first child to have the CED system implanted, with a port to allow repeated infusions of chemotherapy.
 She has played a huge part in the ongoing journey to find a cure, not only for DIPG but all types of brain tumours and neurological conditions.
 Following Daisy’s treatment the pioneering team from Bristol were then in a position to confidently deliver chemotherapy via the CED system to others, including James Willetts.